LeighVirrey/Terminal-Chess-java/README.md

 How to start game:
-  - put every file in the same directory and run chess.java.
+  - put every file in the directory "chess" and run chess.java.

 White piece's are capital letters at the bottom.
 Black piece's are lower case letters at the top.